Exploring Forensic Psychology

 Thanks should also go to our three Lower Sixth students who helped to promote this session – Mia Vadgama, Isabella Moretto and Isla Harris.
 It’s been great to see them get so involved with Psych Soc this year and give up their time to support events like this!

-Rachel is going to be a delegate at the upcoming UN Commission on the Status of Women, and we are really looking forward to hearing how her career develops.
+Rachel was recently a delegate at the upcoming UN Commission on the Status of Women, and we are really looking forward to hearing how her career develops.